The Global eCommerce market is expected to hit $5.55 Trillion till the end of 2022. Yeah, you heard us right, Trillion with a T.

 But, these minor yet significant custom buying experiences can bring up to a 16% increase in conversion rates.

-Shopify markets gives you the option of changing your store’s language accordingly.
+Shopify Markets provides the option to adjust your store's language.
 You can do this by simply going to the Languages tab inside Settings.

 In case you don’t see the language you want your store to be in, you can download third-party translation apps to translate and import data to your store.

-Shopify Markets use third-party translation apps to translate your store and copy.
+Shopify Markets utilize third-party translation apps to translate your store and copy.

 Language translation works on every page of your store, from product pages to checkout pages - it covers every piece of content.